wdi-hk-11/lab-js-tic-tac-toe/readme.md

 #### Starter code

-There is no starter code provided for this lab.
+Fork this repo and clone it.
+There is an `index.html` and `style.css` template.

 #### Deliverable